fhe-benchmarking/BERT/README.md

-# FHE Benchmarking Suite - ML Inference
+# FHE Benchmarking Suite - BERT Inference

-This repository contains the harness for the ML-inference workload of the FHE benchmarking suite of [HomomorphicEncryption.org](https://www.HomomorphicEncryption.org).
+This repository contains the harness for the BERT inference workload of the FHE benchmarking suite of [HomomorphicEncryption.org](https://www.HomomorphicEncryption.org).
-The harness currently supports encrypted BERT inference on the MRPC task as specified in `harness/mrpc` directory.
+The harness currently supports [BERT-Base (110M)](https://huggingface.co/google-bert/bert-base-cased-finetuned-mrpc) inference on the MRPC task in the [GLUE benchmark](https://gluebenchmark.com/) as specified in `harness/mrpc` directory.
 The `main` branch contains a reference implementation of this workload, under the `submissions` subdirectory.

 Submitters should clone this repository and add their content as a subdirectory within the `submissions` directory.
 They also may need to change `requirements.txt` to account for dependencies of their submission.
-Submitters are expected to document any changes made to the model architecture `harness/mrpc/model.py` in the `submissions/[--submission]/README.md` file.
-Submitters have the option to generate an `io/[--size]/server_reported_steps.json` file, which contains fine grained metrics reported by the server in addition to the metrics reported by the harness.
+Submitters are expected to document any changes made to the model architecture `harness/mrpc/model.py` in the `submissions/{submission}/README.md` file.
+Submitters have the option to generate an `io/{size}/server_reported_steps.json` file, which contains fine grained metrics reported by the server in addition to the metrics reported by the harness.

 ## Execution Modes